answersLogoWhite

 There are four main differences between a partnership and a corporation.
 Those differences are how liability is distributed, how taxes are assessed, the flexibility of running and selling the business, and how it raises capital.

-What are the differences between civil service and public corporation?
+What are the key differences between a sole proprietorship and an LLC in Nevada?

 What is true of a proprietorship?